Wakefield Local Offer

 Turning Point offer mental health services such as crisis support, supported living, talking therapies and advice for friends and family.

-Family Lives gives lots of information about mental health.
-You can serarch by age or by topic.
+Corum Family Lives gives lots of information about mental health.
+You can search by age or by topic.
 They also have a phoneline for support.

 Wakefield Child and Adolescent Mental Health Service (CAMHS)